Effortlessly Manage Notes and Lists with Sublime Text

 /System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/LaunchServices.framework/Versions/A/Support/lsregister -f -r /Applications/Sublime\ Text\ 2.app/

-And there you have it.
-Your new .todo file now has a new face.
+And there you have it!
+Your .todo file now has a new icon.

 Conclusion

-That’s it, now you can take notes and add todo lists without having to install or open additional applications within Sublime Text.
-We hope that you find this small tip useful.
-And for further reference, you can head over to its official repository at Github.
+That’s it!
+Now you can take notes and add todo lists without having to install or open additional applications within Sublime Text.
+We hope you find this tip useful.
+For further reference, visit the official PlainTasks repository on GitHub.

 For more things you can do with Sublime Text, check out: